Published 2023-12-03.

 I purchased this device because it is the first of its kind: a standalone DAW realized in hardware.
 Just like the Arp 2600 I purchased in 1979, I think this device introduces a new form of musical expression.

-I recommend that most people not purchase a P3S because Ableton does not provide proper support, and the product is not ready for release.
+I recommend that most people not purchase a P3S because Ableton does not provide proper support, and even a full year after release, the product is still missing basic functionality.

 P3 and P3S